 Content-Security-Policy

-- Modern techniques such as HTTP/2 fingerprinting and HSTS contribute to improved security and performance.
+- Techniques like HTTP/2 fingerprinting and HSTS contribute to better security and performance.

 People Also Ask